COBA represents commercial broadcasters and on-demand services.

-COBA members are worth £4 billion a year to the UK economy.
+COBA members generate £4 billion a year for the UK economy.

-COBA members invest more than £700m a year in UK television production.
+COBA members invest £1 billion a year in UK production.

-COBA (the Commercial Broadcasters Association) is the industry body for commercial broadcasters and on-demand services.
+COBA is the industry body for commercial broadcasters and on-demand services.

 COBA exists to promote the interests of its members and the value they bring both economically and culturally to the UK.